tenstorrent/tt-metal/CONTRIBUTING.md

 ### Hugepages setup

-Hugepages is required to both run and develop on the Metal project.
+Hugepages is required to both run and develop on the Metalium project.

 If you ever need to re-enable Hugepages, you can try the script we homemade for this: